-Don't you think sweet potatoes deserve some new opportunities?
-Especially for Thanksgiving?
-I mean, love a good maple-sweetened, pecan-topped sweet potato casserole as much as the next person, but I also love trying new things!
+Don't you think sweet potatoes deserve some new opportunities, especially for Thanksgiving dinner?
+I mean, love sweet potato casserole as much as the next person, but I also love trying new things!

-Since sweet potatoes are wonderfully sweet on their own, I decided to add savory notes, mash 'em up, and let the contrasting flavors do their thing.
+Since sweet potatoes are wonderfully sweet on their own, I decided to add savory notes, mash 'em up (no marshmallows here), and let the contrasting flavors do their thing.
+It turned out even better than expected.

-The yogurt also adds creaminess without the need for any butter, oil, or milk.
-I honestly don't think anyone would EVER guess this recipe is oil-free.
-And thanks to the yogurt, you won't miss the vegan butter at all!
+- The yogurt also adds creaminess without the need for any butter, oil, or milk.
+I honestly don't think anyone would EVER guess this recipe is vegan and oil-free.

-This is also a great, fuss-free dish to prepare in advance, whether you're cooking for a busy holiday meal or just a quiet dinner at home.
-You can bake the sweet potatoes the day before, and you'll need less than 30 minutes to finish the dish before serving.
+- It's the perfect make-ahead dish, whether you're preparing a big Thanksgiving feast or just a quiet dinner at home.
+Bake the sweet potatoes the day before, and then you'll need less than 30 minutes to pull it together!

 Ingredient Notes

-- sweet potatoes - organic sweet potatoes tend to be much more flavorful than conventional.
+- sweet potatoes - I find organic sweet potatoes to be more flavorful than conventional.
+So if you can, go for organic here.

-- rubbed sage - a classic holiday flavor
+- rubbed sage - a classic holiday flavor, a little bit goes a long way.

-- onion and garlic - I like to use yellow onion in this dish, though white onion and shallots are also great.
+- onion and garlic - I use yellow onion, but white onion or shallots are also great.

 - pecans - look for raw pecans.
-These are quickly toasted in a pan before sauteing the onion, garlic, and herbs.
+These are quickly toasted in the pan and used to garnish the sweet potatoes and add crunch.

-- Toast the pecans: In a saute pan over medium-low heat, toast the nuts for about 5 minutes or until fragrant.
+In a saute pan over low heat, toast the pecans for about 5 minutes or until fragrant.
 Transfer to a plate to cool, then roughly chop and set aside.

-- Assemble and serve: Add about ½ cup dairy-free yogurt to the bowl with the sweet potatoes.
+Add about ½ cup dairy-free plain yogurt to the bowl with the sweet potatoes.
 Mash to incorporate.
-Add the onion mixture and season with salt.
-Stir well, taste, and add more yogurt, salt, or pepper, as desired.
-Transfer the sweet potatoes to a serving bowl, and garnish with a swirl of yogurt and chopped pecans.
+Then add the sauteed onion mixture and season with salt.
+Stir well, taste, and add more yogurt, salt, and pepper, as desired.

 What to Serve With Mashed Sweet Potatoes